zhdk/TPF-JAM-TOOL/README.md

 --> Restart computer!
 1. First, set up your Audio Interface and Hardware components, e.g.
 	- Mic (CH1)
-	- Instrument (keyboard) (CH2)
+	- Instrument (Keyboard) (CH2)
-2. Make sure that your hardware works correctly with your Mac/PC
+2. Make sure that your hardware works correctly with your Mac
 3. Create an Aggregate (Mac) and name it as shown in the following picture.
 The correct order of components is crucial.
-4. You get all the needed information, like the server address, room, and link to Livelab, by mail invitation from the bandleader.
+4. You get all the needed information, like the server address, room, and link to Livelab, by mail invitation from Bandleader.
-5. Open Reaper, then choose "Setting" -> "Device" and select your 'Aggregate TPF-JAM-TOOL'.
+5. Open Reaper, then choose "Settings" -> "Device" and select your 'Aggregate TPF-JAM-TOOL'.
 6. The left toolbar of the Reaper template contains all the necessary functions for a telematic connection.
 7. Press the button 'tpf-client on'.
 8. In 'tpf-client,' go to Settings and add your <location-name> and the <jamming-room-name>.